0HugoHu/ECE564-AssetMgmt/README.md

-### 4. ACL (Access Control List)
+### 3.4.
+ACL (Access Control List)

-Access Control Lists (ACLs) are a security mechanism that defines who has access to assets, buckets, networks, storage, and files.
-ACLs can also define what level of access users have
+Access Control Lists (ACLs) are a security mechanism that defines who has access to a specific group of assets.
-- ACL is supported at the server end.
+- ACL is supported at the MediaBeacon server end
-- Each URL query contains `acl_id` as parameter, or default ACL will be used.
+- User can switch ACL in setting tab

 <table>
   <tr>